Therapy is strictly confidential and I am bound by the Code of Ethics of British Association for Counselling &

 Data from enquiries

 This can be from various sources e.g. my website, various professional directories and websites, any advertising I undertake and phone calls, emails and online consultations.
 If you make an enquiry I keep your contact details that you have given me (e.g. name, email, phone number) and the nature of your enquiry on my laptop, mobile phone or as a handwritten note.
 If your enquiry does not result in you making an appointment the data will be destroyed as appropriate.

 If we have agreed to work together I keep a record of the agreement, contact details you have given me, dates of sessions, brief anonymised notes of sessions, copies of invoices and communications.
 If we agree to have online consultations, please note I do not record these sessions and request you also do not record sessions.

 How long will personal data be kept?

-I currently plan to keep the data for 6 years from the end of therapy, excluding contact details This is to cover the obligations of both the BACP and UKCP who allow you up to three years (after the end of your therapy) should you wish to lodge a complaint and the HMRC for my accounting and tax purposes.
+I currently plan to keep the data for 6 years from the end of therapy, excluding contact details This is to cover the obligations of the BACP who allow you up to three years (after the end of your therapy) should you wish to lodge a complaint and the HMRC for my accounting and tax purposes.
 All personal contact details will be deleted at the end of the therapy, unless you request otherwise.

 How do I keep this data secure?